 My name is Jean-Francois Dupras.
-I am a native of Quebec, but I have lived in Alberta for over 12 years.
+I am originally from Quebec, but I have been living in Alberta for the past 12 years.

-As a result of traumatic events in my early teens, I began to be affected by depression, without really knowing it.
-Later, I tried every possible way to free myself from this pain that kept me from being happy.
-At the age of 20, I wanted to kill myself, because I could no longer suffer and feel lost.
-The following years were sprinkled with ups and downs, but I still had that feeling of heaviness that prevented me from finding happiness.
+As a result of traumatic events in my early teens, I began to suffer from depression, without really being aware of it.
+Later, I tried every possible way to free myself from the pain that was keeping me from being happy.
+At the age of 20, I wanted to end my life.
+I just couldn’t bear the pain and the feeling of being lost any longer.
+The following years were sprinkled with ups and downs.
+However, I still had that heaviness weighing on me, which prevented me from finding happiness.

-Two years ago, as a result of a work related accident, the depression banged again at my door, but this time, with even greater magnitude.
-I finally had the courage to seek professional advices to help settle my wounds of the past and better understand what was happening to me.
+In 2015, as a result of a work related accident, the depression came knocking at my door again.
+Only this time, it was more than I could handle by myself.
+I finally had the courage to seek professional help to heal my wounds of the past and to better understand what was happening to me.

-Despite all these experiences and difficulties, I have always been a great dreamer.
+Despite all these difficult experiences, I have always been a big dreamer.
 This allowed me to keep my head out of the water more than once in times of distress.
-Since I was a young boy, I have always been passionate about nature and the outdoors.
-Through nature, I learned to discover myself and to go beyond my limits.
-It was during my first visit to the Banff area in 2001 that the real love for the mountain came true.
+Ever since I was a young boy, I have always been passionate about nature and the outdoors.
+Through nature, I discovered myself and learned to go beyond my limits.
+It was during my first visit to the Banff area in 2001 that the real love for the mountains emerged.
 A few years later, I made my first ascent and discovered a real passion for climbing and mountaineering.

-Now, my dream is to share my story and my experiences in order to raise awareness about mental illness, still misunderstood by the majority of the population.
+Now, my dream is to share my story in order to raise awareness about mental illness, still misunderstood to this day.

-I want, through my project, to promote the power of dreams and passion.
-I also hope to encourage people to reconnect with nature, the outdoors and live a life filled with adventure.
+Through my seven summits project, I want to promote the power of dreams and passions.
+I also hope to encourage people to reconnect with nature and the outdoors, as well as to live a life filled with adventures.